murray-phn/help.phnexchange/src/phns/phn-admins/priority-areas.md

 ## Structure

-The **Priority Areas** are composed of 4 seperate parts to represent all  required information.
+The **Priority Areas** are composed of four separate parts to represent all  required information.

 - **Priority Area**
   The area of focus, for example: Mental Heath